lucia-auth/lucia/documentation/content/tokens/start-here/introduction.md

 This packages provides a wrapper for 2 types of tokens:

-- [Id tokens](/tokens/basics/id-tokens): Regular tokens that can be used to authenticate a user (magic links)
+- [Id tokens](/tokens/basics/id-tokens): Can be validated individually
-- [Password tokens](/tokens/basics/password-tokens): Single use codes to be used within an auth context (one time passwords)
+- [Password tokens](/tokens/basics/password-tokens): Requires both the token and user id to be validated (similar to username/password)

 Both of these provide a similar set of APIs.